TrafficGuard/typedai/docs/docs/cli.md

 ### agent

-`npm run agent` or `ai agent` will run the autonomous agent configured in `src/cli/agent.ts`.
+`ai agent` will run the autonomous agent configured in `src/cli/agent.ts`.
 Note that the agent will have the functions available configured in the `agent.ts` file.

 If no arguments are supplied the user prompt will be read from `src/cli/agent-in`